MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/overview.rst

 :attr:`Universe.atoms` is a
-:class:`~MDAnalysis.core.groups.AtomGroup` and can be thought of as list consisting of :class:`~MDAnalysis.core.AtomGroup.Atom` objects.
-The :class:`~MDAnalysis.core.AtomGroup.Atom` is the elementary and fundamental object in MDAnalysis.
+:class:`~MDAnalysis.core.groups.AtomGroup` and can be thought of as list consisting of :class:`~MDAnalysis.core.groups.Atom` objects.
+The :class:`~MDAnalysis.core.groups.Atom` is the elementary and fundamental object in MDAnalysis.

 The :attr:`MDAnalysis.Universe.trajectory` attribute gives access to the coordinates